About the Entrepreneurial Institute

 Andy is the Entrepreneur-in-Residence at the Entrepreneurial Institute, and Director of the Blackstone LaunchPad at NYU.
 He founded Lean Launch Ventures, a tech accelerator, invested, advised and trained other entrepreneurs, has founded and sold a technology startup, and is a member of the New York CTO club.
 Previously, he spent 17 years at Microsoft where he launched/managed several businesses.

-Carol OurivioCommunications Assistant
+Carol OurivioCommunications Coordinator

 Dee DaoVenture Associate